huRashidy/Zygosity_DNALM/src/README.md

 - **Fig_gen**
   Scripts for figure generation.
 Each figure from the paper can be reproduced using CSV outputs from the `./results` folder.

+- In addition to windows_to_genes.py, that we used to look for the genes existing in the top performing windows.